 The Personal Statement Needs No Hook

-It’s the middle of college admissions season for the Class of 2023.
+It’s college admissions season for the Class of 2024.
 Not surprisingly, teens around the country are experiencing a barrage of advice from well-intentioned adults.
 Much of it is confusing; some of it is just wrong.
-One of the most common misconceptions is that students need to start their personal statement with a “hook.”

 The theory behind a hook is this: grab a reader’s attention in the first lines of a personal statement, so college application readers will be more interested in the rest of the essay.
 Hooks sound good in theory, but they are unnecessary and can hurt a student’s application essay.